andrew/ultimate-awesome/README.md

 - [awesome-hyper-v-exploitation](https://github.com/shogunlab/awesome-hyper-v-exploitation) - A curated list of Hyper-V exploitation resources, fuzzing and vulnerability research.
 - [Awesome-Visual-Captioning](https://github.com/forence/Awesome-Visual-Captioning) - This repository focus on Image Captioning & Video Captioning & Seq-to-Seq Learning & NLP.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
+- [awesome-platform-engineering-tools](https://github.com/seifrajhi/awesome-platform-engineering-tools) - A curated list of Platform Engineering Tools.
+- [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift) - A curated list of jscodeshift packages and resources.
 - [awesome-figma](https://github.com/react-figma/awesome-figma) - 💡 A curated list of delightful Figma resources.
 - [Awesome-GNN-Research](https://github.com/xkLi-Allen/Awesome-GNN-Research) - My future research.
 - [Awesome-RealityKit](https://github.com/divalue/Awesome-RealityKit) -  Awesome projects and resources about RealityKit.
-- [awesome-platform-engineering-tools](https://github.com/seifrajhi/awesome-platform-engineering-tools) - A curated list of Platform Engineering Tools.
 - [Awesome-Monocular-3D-detection](https://github.com/BigTeacher-777/Awesome-Monocular-3D-detection) - Awesome Monocular 3D detection.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.